 Our business may suffer if our products or features contain defects or fail to perform as expected.
-We may choose to or be compelled to undertake product recalls or take other similar actions, which could adversely affect our brand image, business, results of operations, financial condition and prospects.
+We may choose to or be compelled to undertake product recalls or take other similar actions, which could adversely affect our brand image, business, results of operations and financial condition.